BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Evaluation

-\minihead{Evaluation metrics} We computed all accuracy measures with respect to the object detection method, in which we treat the object detection method as ground truth.
-For aggregate statistical queries, we report the absolute error.
-For scrubbing queries, we guarantee only true positives are returned, thus we only report throughput.
-Finally, for queries that require detailed information about object (i.e. queries that require performing object detection), all our errors are false negatives, because every frame chosen by our methods is passed to the object detector.
-Thus, we report the false negative rate for these queries.
+\minihead{Evaluation metrics} We computed all accuracy metrics with respect to the object detection method, i.e., we treated the object detection method as ground truth.
+For aggregation queries, we report the absolute error.
+For limit queries, we guarantee only true positives are returned, thus we only report throughput.

-In this work, we consider accuracy at the \emph{frame-level}, as we have empirically found that modern object detection methods can return frame-level accurate results.
-This is in contrast to to the one-second binning that is used in~\cite{kang2017noscope} to mitigate label flickering in \noscope.
+We have found that modern object detection methods can be accurate at the frame level.
+Thus, we considered accuracy at the \emph{frame level}, in contrast to to the one-second binning that is used in~\cite{kang2017noscope} to mitigate label flickering for \noscope.

-We measure throughput by timing the complete end-to-end system excluding the time taken to decode video, as is standard~\cite{kang2017noscope}.
-We additionally assume the labeled set is computed offline one, so we exclude the time to generate the labeled set (as in~\cite{kang2017noscope}, we currently use a day of video for training and a day of video for the held-out set).
-Unlike in~\cite{kang2017noscope}, we also show runtime numbers \emph{when the training time of the specialized model is included} (excluded in~\cite{kang2017noscope}).
+We measured throughput by timing the complete end-to-end system excluding the time taken to decode video, as is standard~\cite{kang2017noscope, lu2018accelerating}.
+We assume the TMAS is computed offline once, so we excluded the time to generate the TMAS.
+Unlike in~\cite{kang2017noscope}, we also show runtime numbers \emph{when the training time of the specialized NN is included}.
 We include this time as \sn focuses on exploratory queries, whereas \noscope focuses on long-running streams of data.
 We additionally show numbers where the training time is excluded, which could be achieved if the specialized NNs were indexed ahead of time.

-\minihead{Hardware Environment} We perform our experiments on a server with an NVIDIA Tesla P100 GPU and two Intel Xeon E5-2690v4 CPUs (56 threads).
-The system has a total of 504 GB of RAM.
+\minihead{Hardware Environment} We performed our experiments on a server with an NVIDIA Tesla P100 GPU and two Intel Xeon E5-2690v4 CPUs (56 threads).
+The system has 504 GB of RAM.